Go to "Plan Your Visit" for patron safety guidelines.

-Scott Showalter became President and Chief Executive Officer of the Oregon Symphony in July 2014.
-The 76 full-time musicians of the Oregon Symphony perform for over 200,000 people each year at Portland’s Arlene Schnitzer Concert Hall and beyond.
-Its $19M annual budget makes the Oregon Symphony one of the largest arts organizations in the Pacific Northwest.
+Scott Showalter became president and chief executive officer of the Oregon Symphony in July 2014.
+The 76 full-time musicians of the Symphony perform for over 250,000 people each year at Arlene Schnitzer Concert Hall in Portland, Smith Auditorium in Salem, and beyond.
+Its $22M budget makes the Oregon Symphony one of the largest arts organizations in the Pacific Northwest.

-Showalter has achieved record ticket sales and donations, increasing the Symphony budget by 30% since his arrival, the greatest growth among all large American orchestras, while balancing its annual operations.
-He has expanded its classical subscription series by 20% and made investments in creative programming.
-The highly acclaimed 2016-17 SoundSights series included Dale Chihuly’s artisan glass set to Bartok’s Bluebeard’s Castle, Rose Bond’s original video art paired with Messiaen’s Turangalîla, and Michael Curry’s original puppetry dancing to Stravinsky’s Persephone.
-A new series in 2017/18, Sounds of Home, addresses three timely social themes onstage in a non-partisan way: immigration, the environment, and homelessness.
+Showalter has achieved record ticket sales and donations, increasing the Symphony budget by 50%, the greatest growth among American orchestras during this time.
+While balancing the annual budget and incurring no debt, Showalter has expanded the classical series and made investments in creative programming, Recent seasons have included: SoundSights, which included an artisan glass installation for Bartók’s Bluebeard’s Castle, Rose Bond’s original video art paired with Messiaen’s Turangalîla, and Michael Curry’s original puppetry bringing to life Stravinsky’s Persephone; SoundStories, a series of imaginative, collaborative productions that animate orchestral works and expand the power of musical storytelling; and Sounds of Home, a series that debuted original music and multi-media productions that illuminated themes of immigration, homelessness, and the environment.

-With regular artists such as Yo-Yo Ma, Renee Fleming, and Itzhak Perlman on its Classical Series, the Symphony also has broadened its repertoire.
-Recent specials and presentations have included Boyz II Men, Lily Tomlin, Esperanza Spalding, Il Divo, Wynton Marsalis, Tony Bennett, Shanghai Acrobats, and orchestra performances with screened video games like The Legend of Zelda and movies like Star Trek and Harry Potter.
+With frequent classical guest artists like Yo-Yo Ma, Renée Fleming, Itzhak Perlman and Joshua Bell, the Symphony also has broadened its repertoire.
+Recent specials and presentations have included Leslie Odom, Jr., Lila Downs, Lily Tomlin, Boyz II Men, Il Divo, Wynton Marsalis, Tony Bennett, and Shanghai Acrobats.
+The orchestra also performs live soundtracks along with screened video games like The Legend of Zelda and blockbuster movies like Harry Potter, Jurassic Park, and La La Land.

-Beyond the stage, Showalter has extended the Symphony’s education and engagement efforts.
-Over 250 programs in schools, libraries, neighborhoods, correctional facilities, sports venues, and retirement homes reach tens of thousands of children and adults each year.
-Under a grant from the Oregon Community Foundation, Oregon Symphony musicians assist public school teachers to develop arts curricula; in partnership with Oregon Health Sciences University, the Symphony conducts research on music and the brain; and, in collaboration with the Intel Corporation, the Symphony helps to develop musical applications for computer chip technology.
+Beyond the stage, Showalter has extended the Symphony’s Education and Community Engagement activities.
+Every year, hundreds of programs in schools, libraries, neighborhoods, correctional facilities, sports venues, and retirement homes reach tens of thousands of children and adults.
+Under a grant from the Oregon Community Foundation, Oregon Symphony musicians assist public school teachers to develop arts curricula; in partnership with Carnegie Hall and Portland Homeless Family Solutions, the Oregon Symphony produces the Lullaby Project, supporting the well-being of mothers and children facing housing insecurity; and, in collaboration with the Intel Corporation, the Symphony helps to develop musical applications for computer chip technology.